 Dr. P.J.
 Laurito Announces Creation of the Laurito Charitable Foundation

-LAS VEGAS, June 28, 2023 /PRNewswire/ -- Dr. P.J.
-Laurito, a highly respected Chiropractor and philanthropist based in Las Vegas, Nevada, today announced the creation of the Laurito Charitable Foundation.
-The Laurito Foundation is committed to making a difference by assisting local organizations in Clark County and aiding international relief efforts.
+LAS VEGAS, June 29, 2023 /PRNewswire/ -- Dr. P.J.
+Laurito, a highly respected Chiropractor and philanthropist located in Las Vegas, Nevada, today announced the creation of the Laurito Charitable Foundation.
+The Laurito Foundation will primarily focus on the needs of sick children needing to travel for specialized medical care, furthering the inclusivity of the LGBTQ population in the Las Vegas community and supporting anti-bullying organizations.

-Dr. Laurito, a long-time resident of Las Vegas, Nevada for over 44 years, is renowned for his successful Complete Care Injury Center.
-This full-service chiropractic practice specializes in treating patients who have been injured in automobile accidents and other severe personal injuries.
-With a history spanning over 30 years, Complete Care Injury Center is among the most highly-rated chiropractic practices in Las Vegas.
+Dr. Laurito is a 44-year resident of Las Vegas, Nevada.
+He is widely known for his successful Compete Care Injury Center, a full-service chiropractic practice expert in treating those injured in automobile accidents and other severe personal injuries.
+Complete Care Injury Center has been in operation for 30 years and is one of the most highly-rated chiropractic practices in Las Vegas.

-In a shift from traditional philanthropic efforts, the Laurito Charitable Foundation will be concentrating on helping local organizations in Clark County that are dedicated to providing clothing for those in need.
-This initiative is part of Dr. Laurito's broader goal to assist those in his community who are most in need.

-The Laurito Charitable Foundation also plans to extend its aid internationally, working in conjunction with Italy-based Catholic Church priest, Don Giuseppe, to save lives in Ukraine.
-This collaboration exemplifies the foundation's dedication to helping those affected by crises, irrespective of geographic boundaries.
+Miracle Flights, a 35-year-old Las Vegas non-profit that flies sick children to specialized medical care throughout the country, is one of the first recipients of the Laurito Charitable Foundation's financial support.
+"The Laurito Foundations' generous gift will allow Miracle Flights to continue to pay for airline travel for sick kids who need to travel to receive specialized medical care unavailable in their local community.
+This donation will allow our organization to expand our services dramatically," Mark E. Brown, CEO of Miracle Flights, said.

-"Las Vegas has been my home for 44 years and has provided wonderful opportunities for me and my family," said Dr. Laurito.
-He continued, "The establishment of the Laurito Foundation will allow me to dramatically increase the philanthropic support that I can provide to critical causes and organizations addressing urgent needs in our community and beyond."
+"Las Vegas has been my home for 30 years and has provided wonderful opportunities for me and my family," said Dr. Laurito.
+Dr. Laurito noted, "The establishment of the Laurito Foundation will allow me to dramatically increase the philanthropic support that I can provide to critical causes and organizations that address some of the most pressing issues in our community today."

-With the creation of the Laurito Charitable Foundation, Dr. Laurito continues his commitment to making a difference in the lives of people both close to home and around the world.

 Contact: Dr. P.J.
 Laurito